structr/structr/structr-app/src/main/resources/structr/docs/1-Introduction/2-First Steps.md

 ### Creating Projects

-1. Searchg for "Project" and click on the "Project" type in the sidebar
+1. Search for "Project" and click on the "Project" type in the sidebar
 2. Use "Create Project" to add three sample projects
 3. Set names by clicking on the name cells:
     - Project A
     - Project B
     - Project C

 ### Creating Milestones

 1. Click on the "Milestone" type
 2. Create a couple of milestone records
 3. Name them according to their projects, e.g.:
     - Milestone A1, A2, A3 (for Project A)
     - Milestone B1, B2, B3 (for Project B)
     - Milestone C1, C2, C3 (for Project C)

 ![Created Objects](../data_objects-created.png)